-An Associated Person must disclose brokerage or other investment accounts, including private investments, trusts or investment clubs, in which the Associated Person has direct or indirect influence or control (such as joint ownership, trading authorization, or the authority to exercise investment discretion) or a direct or indirect beneficial ownership interest.
 Accounts related to money market instruments and commercial paper are also subject to this Personal Securities Transactions and Holdings policy.
 Notwithstanding the foregoing, an Associated Person is not required to disclose the following types of accounts or accounts that can only hold the following types of investments: open-end mutual funds; foreign exchange; cryptocurrency; pension or retirement accounts in which the Associated Person does not have investment discretion and where the Associated Person is not permitted to invest directly in securities; commodities; futures on commodities, currencies and indices; certificates of deposit; bank accounts; 529 accounts or plans; and 401K or similar retirement accounts that are not able to hold individual securities or closed-end funds.
-Trusts or similar investment vehicles managed by a third-party, including blind trusts, where the Associated Person has no direct or indirect influence or control over the trust or account ("Third-Party Accounts") are permitted provided Associated Persons and their immediately family members utilize such accounts to trade exclusively in openended funds and ETFs, and that such accounts may not and do not buy, hold, or sell individual securities or bonds.
-All Associated Persons are required to disclose all applicable personal securities accounts and holdings, including US and non-US (China, India etc.) accounts and holdings, and, if possible, ask their account custodian to send "duplicate" or "interested party" statements to the Firm's Compliance Department.
+All Associated Persons are required to disclose all applicable third-party managed accounts, personal securities accounts and holdings, including US and non-US (China, India etc.) accounts and holdings, and, if possible, ask their account custodian to send "duplicate" or "interested party" statements to the Firm's Compliance Department.

 The purchase, sale and holding of individual equity and/or fixed income securities, including options on such securities and exercise of such options, and closed-end funds is prohibited.
 The purchase, sale and holding of ETF's is permissible without preclearance.
 As a best practice, new Associated Persons should liquidate pre-existing positions in non-Third-Party Accounts.
+For third-party accounts, the Compliance Department will review all disclosed accounts and advise on any potential conflicts of interest or the need to obtain a waiver.

 The Firm recognizes that liquidations may incur transaction fees and have unwanted tax consequences in taxable accounts.
 Affected Associated Persons may request a limited waiver from this provision of the Code from the DCO.
 Waiver requests must be in writing.
-Should the Associated Person wish to liquidate a position in respect of which a waiver had previously been granted, he/she must request, and receive, pre-clearance approval from the DCO, noting the name of the security, ticker symbol or CUSIP, and size of the position to be liquidated.
+Should the Associated Person wish to liquidate a position in respect of which a waiver had previously been granted, he/she must request, and receive, preclearance approval from the DCO, noting the name of the security, ticker symbol or CUSIP, and size of the position to be liquidated.
 The DCO will check with the Firm's Ratings Group to make sure the Firm has no active engagements or outstanding work with the issuer or the security involved, and, if there are no other potential conflicts identified, open up a trading window during which the Associated Person can make the trade.
 DCO trading approvals generally are valid for five business days unless specified.
+All Associated Persons must inform their third-party account managers about EJR's requirements and restrictions regarding the ownership of individual securities, holdings, and trading limitations imposed on individuals who have discretion over EJR's associated persons' "Third-Party accounts."